CONSERVATION IN THE MARA

 When it comes to the next generation... our aim is to inspire young people to become environmental leaders: by supporting conservation clubs at schools, developing wildlife libraries and learning resources, and sponsoring field trips so students can witness wildlife firsthand.
 Without these opportunities, many young people would not have this deep knowledge and direct experience, as wildlife is not part of their "modern" curriculum.
 We began this initiative in 2017 by working with a group of conservationists in Talek, and we held a Gala for Conservation in California to purchase a vehicle and educational supplies for them.

 Since then, we've been working with public schools alongside the Maasai Mara National Reserve, Mara Girls Leadership School in Talek, and the Mara Discovery Community Empowerment Centre in Aitong, with conservation part of our broader educational initiatives.
 The children of today will determine the fate of entire ecosystems tomorrow.

 The Need for Conservation Centers

-We believe community centers can be the backbone of conservation, as a place for learning resources and a hub for students, educators, conservationists, visitors, and community to come together.
-In 2020, we funded the renovation of the tree nursery, recycling facility, wildlife library, and meeting space at Mara Discovery Community Centre in support of their conservation programs.
+We believe community hubs can be the backbone of conservation, as a place for learning resources and a platform for students, educators, conservationists, visitors, and community to come together.
+In 2020, we funded the renovation of the tree nursery, recycling facility, wildlife library, and meeting space at Mara Discovery Community Center in support of their conservation programs.
 Mara Discovery is an especially important site, as the only such center in the Aitong / Mara North area.
 In fact, local community-owned conservancies including the Mara North Conservancy were founded through community meetings here.